junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Cas held his eyes, and eventually, slowly, unclenched his fist, letting out a defeated sigh. *How could I?* His mind answered Dean's unsaid thoughts, all too loud and clear to read.
 >
-> He touched Dean on the shoulder to knock him out instead, and watched his bloodied face for a long minute before healing them -- most of the wounds, anyway, but not all, so he wouldn't drain all his limited power.
+> He touched Dean on the shoulder to knock him out instead, and watched his bloodied face for a long minute before healing him -- most of the wounds, anyway, but not all, so he wouldn't drain all his limited power.
 >
 > *He shouldn't lash out like this.* Cas bit his lower lip during the healing, silently hating himself. *He didn't sacrifice because he wanted anything back.
 It wasn't fair to pressure Dean into thinking about him when they already had so much to worry about.*
 >
 > Cas sighed again. *If only Dean could see it, all he ever wanted is the Winchester boys safe, alive, and then, if they can, do their best to save the world.
-Why can't Dean just prioritize himself for one bloody second, instead of always so willing jumping into the fire?*
+Why can't Dean just prioritize himself for one bloody second, instead of always so willing to jump into the fire?*
 >
 > He pressed his fingers on Dean's forehead, tracing the furrowed lines between his eyebrows, smoothening the frown that was still there when Dean was unconscious.
 >
+> The back alley was quiet without the sound of his beating or yelling.
+There was no human around.
+The moon shined Dean Winchester's sleeping face.
+It almost felt like one of those peaceful nights where he stood in the corner of the room, watching him sleep.
+It felt almost... intimate, only belonged to them.
+>
-> He then flew them back to Bobby's place.
+> Castiel took longer than necessary to stare at Dean's wounded face, thinking, debating, swallowing, deep-breathing, before flying the two of them back to Bobby's place.

 <p style="text-align:right">-- <i>"Supernatural: Point of No Return"</i> (2010) by Carver Edlund</p>